AlvaroAltamiranoM/Sentiment-analysis-of-pension-reform/README.md

 Twitter-based opinion measurement lacks the sampling rigor and external validation of household surveys or formal polls.
 Geo-location coverage is limited to users who share location.
 Results are illustrative of method rather than representative of the Brazilian population.

+## Blogpost

+Full methodology and visualizations: [Medium post](https://ajaltamiranomontoya.medium.com/twitter-sentiment-analysis-what-does-people-say-about-brazils-ongoing-pension-reform-830568e5b3fd)

 ## Stack

 `Python` | `spaCy` | `NLTK` | `scikit-learn` | `Twitter API` | `Nominatim`

-## Write-up

-Full methodology and visualizations: [Medium post](https://ajaltamiranomontoya.medium.com/twitter-sentiment-analysis-what-does-people-say-about-brazils-ongoing-pension-reform-830568e5b3fd)